Full question:

 Answer:

-Under the Violence Against Women Act (VAWA) passed by Congress in 1994, allegedly abused spouses and children of United States citizens or lawful permanent residents (LPR) may self-petition to obtain lawful permanent residency.
-There has been a lot of abuse of the VAWA Act, including many cases reported to this site.
-The agency that reviews the cases under the VAWA Act, the Executive Office of Immigration Review (EOIR), has been criticized for having a low/no standard of proof of abuse.
+The Violence Against Women Act (VAWA), enacted in 1994, allows allegedly abused spouses and children of U.S. citizens or lawful permanent residents to self-petition for lawful permanent residency.
+However, there have been numerous reports of VAWA being misused.
+The Executive Office of Immigration Review (EOIR), which handles VAWA cases, has faced criticism for having low standards of proof regarding abuse claims.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.